jamesr1775/gamer-gifts-elixir/Testing.md

 #### Site Header & Hero Image
 ##### Device Specific Layout Checks
-- The Header responsiveness was tested by varying the screen size to see that the logo and navbar links were responsive and also that the navbar becomes an expandable burger icon on smartphones and tablets.
+- The Header responsiveness was tested by varying the screen size to see that the logo and navbar links were responsive and also that the navbar becomes an expandable burger icon on smartphones.
 - The logo stays to the left of the header on all screens with the my account and basket links to the right of the page.
 - The website navigation links should be under the logo, the account and the basket links on large screens.
 When the burger icon is clicked the links should be on the left side of the screen.
 - The search bar should be next to the product / offers links on large screen sizes and should be on its own row for smaller screen sizes.